I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Adding some cozy accessories is a must for a Christmas Front Porch!
 I usually have a blanket sitting out for snuggles on the porch swing and this year I added some pale pink candles.
 I love the simple, Nordic feel of the real candles and fresh garland together.

-A simple doormat adds some warmth the front step and of course I had to put out some cute boots, just because they are cute lol!
+A simple doormat adds some warmth to the front step and of course, I had to put out some cute boots just because they are cute lol!

 We heat our house in the winter with a wood-burning stove so we always have chopped wood coming into the house.
 It’s handy to keep it stacked on the front porch where it’s easy to grab a few pieces.
 But even if you don’t have a real fireplace, it looks warm and inviting to stack a few logs by the front door!